TommyN28/Photon-Laser-Tag-Project/README.md

 Then the user, using the command python3 main.py, should execute the code.

+The user will also need to install the pygame module using:

+--pip3 install pygame

 ### Interacting with the Program:

 The program simulates a 1980s-style laser tag game.
 Upon starting the program, the user is greeted by a short splash screen before the player entry screen is presented.
 On the player entry screen, the player will click a button to enter their ID and codename.